jj-vcs/jj/README.md

 The Git backend is fully featured and maintained, and allows you to use Jujutsu with any Git remote.
 The commits you create will look like regular Git commits.
-You can fetch branches from a regular Git remote and push branches to the remote.
+You can fetch branches from a regular Git remote and push branches and tags to the remote.
 You can always switch back to Git.

 Here is how you can explore a GitHub repository with `jj`.